-Our latest video provides a great overview of a rooting and sewer line repair we did for a Seattle homeowner.
+This video on our Youtube channel provides a great overview of a rooting and sewer line repair we did for a Seattle homeowner.

 After our plumbing team arrived on the site, one of the first things they did was to locate a sewer cleanout and use a camera scope to perform a video inspection of the line to figure out where the problem was located.
 They were quickly able to determine that a broken side-sewer outside caused the backup.
 These sorts of breaks commonly develop when plant roots grow into and expand hairline fractures in older pipes.
 It highlights how getting your pipes rooted periodically — especially if you have trees on your property — can help prevent costly sewer repairs.